Shadow-of-Raza/Online-Banking-Application/README.md

 ## Description:
    Hello Friends,
-Here i am creating one simple console baseed OnlineBankingApplication! in Core Java with JDBC and MySQL Integration.
-In this project i provided so many feture like:
+Here i am creating one simple console based OnlineBankingApplication! in Core Java with JDBC and MySQL Integration.
+In this project i provided so many feature like:
 1. Create User Account:
-   a.Add your Personal details and Bank Details and email id as a user_id and password.
+   a.
+Add your Personal details and Bank Details and email id as a user_id and password.
 After Create User Account...
 2. Login:
    a.
 Using your email id and password you can perform this task.